 The issue of income support has emerged during periods of covid-19 lockdown.
-Governments have called for citizens to stay at home.
-While often failing to understand that people on low incomes are forced to work to obtain the bare necessities of life.
-This has renewed the call for a Universal Basic Income (UBI).
+Governments called for citizens to stay at home.
+However they often failed to understand that people on low incomes are forced to work to obtain the bare necessities of life.
+So there was a renewed the call for a Universal Basic Income (UBI).

-There can be no doubt, public services help the poor.
+There should be no doubt public services help the poor.
 Indeed, democratic socialist countries have proved this.
-Countries emerging from covid lockdowns must ensure first rate government funded services for all citizens, including a decent living income for the poor, to ensure the health of the whole community and provide opportunity for the poor.
+As a result, government must ensure first rate publicly funded services for all citizens.
+This should include a decent living income for the poor, to increase the health of the whole community and provide increased opportunities for the poor.